MSc in Computing for Commerce and Industry

 Please note that this qualification is only available until 31 December 2018.
 In order to claim this qualification you must have completed the required 180 credits by this time.
 This qualification is not available to new students.
 If you have any questions about your eligibility for this qualification please contact the Qualifications and Ceremonies Centre on +44 (0)1908 653003 or by email.

-If you are a new student please note that we are currently developing a new programme of postgraduate computing qualifications which, subject to University approval, will be available to study from November 2013.
+If you are a new student please note that a new programme of postgraduate computing qualifications is available.

 Information technology is the key source of competitiveness for all sectors: it can open new markets, increase performance and drive productivity.
 Increasingly, professionals in industry are expected to have a broad range of information technology and business skills.
 They are also expected to cope with the challenges posed by the latest trends in the software industry, such as remote and collaborative working, standardisation of technologies, and outsourcing.